Taskeren/SpigotBuildAction/README.md

 You can get the other version just doing following steps,

 1. Fork this repository.
 (Maybe leave a star)
-1. Edit the `buildspigot.yml` in `.github/workflow/buildspigot.yml`.
+1. Edit the `buildspigot.yml` in `.github/workflows/buildspigot.yml`.
 Change `--rev latest` to `--rev [whatever-you-wanted, like 1.16.5]`.
+1. Push the changed files.
+1. Go to Actions, Workflows, All workflows, BuildSpigot, and Run workflow.
-1. Push commit, and the action will automatically execute.
+1. Wait for the action done.
 1. Download the artifact from the action.